Unicon/shib-cas-authn3/README.md

 Version `1.3.0.1` of `shib-cas-authenticator` is a **security fix for a critical security vulnerability**.

-See `SECURITY-PATCH.md` for information and the `patche` directory for ready-to-install precompiled binary files.
+See `SECURITY-PATCH.md` for information and the `patch` directory for ready-to-install precompiled binary files.

 **You must patch immediately**.
 This is a serious security vulnerability.
 No version of `shib-cas-authenticator` prior to `1.3.0.1` should be used.